 The Nürburgring is probably the world’s most challenging racetrack.
-Car manufacturers use it to test, develop and sign off their cars, and in recent years, this has led to the time for a lap of the 26-kilometre (16-mile) Nürburgring Nordschleife (north circuit) becoming a metric as important as horsepower, top speed and 0-62mph acceleration.
+Car manufacturers use it to test, develop and sign off their cars, and in recent years, this has led to the fastest cars at the Nürburgring Nordschleife (north circuit, stretching 26 kilometres or 16 miles) becoming a metric as important as horsepower, top speed and 0-62mph acceleration.

 The record has tumbled in recent years, and is being chipped away at all the time.
-Here, then is a rundown of the fastest road cars at the Nürburgring so far in 2018.
+As we prepare for another year of record-setting in 2019, here is a rundown of the fastest cars at the Nürburgring so far.

 Porsche 911 GT2 RS MR – 6:40.33

 Perhaps a tuned version of a car doesn’t count but technically speaking, the Manthey-Racing-fettled GT2 RS is road-legal.
 Not to mention that Porsche has a 51 percent stake in the Nürburgring-based company.

 The MR package includes aero and chassis tweaks but in spite of the incredible time, the engineers insist road use is still a priority.